Veridise/veridise-docs/saas/guide/projects/project_viewer/audit_issue_management.md

 ## Issues

 During an audit, auditors need a structured way to communicate the issues they identify in the developers’ source code.
-These issues serve as a method for documenting and conveying the results of the manual audit.
+These issues serve as a method for documenting and conveying the results of an audit, either for issues detected manually or automatically (via tool executions).

 ### Create Issue